 "There is nothing better for a man than to eat and drink and tell himself that his labor is good.
 This also I have seen that it is from the hand of God" Ecclesiastes 2:24.

-There are several times in Ecclesiastes where the teacher mentions eating and drinking, or feasting.
-And he sees that this joy is from the hand of God.
-He says, “Vanity, vanity, everything is vanity!”
+everything is vanity!”
 (1:2) It is all complete meaningless, everything is.
 We strive after wind.
 The Hebrew word for vanity means a vapor, a smoke; temporary, floating; enigma, paradox.
 Our lives are a vapor, it's temporary, and it's damn paradoxical.
 We live in vain when we live for ourselves in our bubbles that we believe are external afflictions and unnecessary pains because we live in a world that does not eat and drink and thinks their labor is good!

 I think we do it well, very little of our lifetime.
 We come home from work exhausted and pissed because we have to do it again the next day, instead of being happy and thankful that we even got to have a job today!
 I love Pascal's quote - "...we never actually live, but hope to live..."